Average Price of Car Detailing in Australia 2026

 Methodology: These cost ranges are based on estimates generated through Leadkit's car detailing calculator using current Australian market rates.
 Leadkit operates the calculator and discloses this data transparently as an indication, not a binding quote.

-The entry-level service.
-Exterior hand wash or touchless wash, tyre dressing, windows wiped, and a vacuum of the interior floor and seats.
+A basic wash and vacuum is exterior-only cleaning plus a floor and seat vacuum, averaging $75 nationally.
+It covers a hand wash or touchless wash, tyre dressing, and windows wiped.
 No machine polishing, no conditioning of leather or plastics, no clay bar decontamination.
 Good for regular maintenance between proper details.

-A focused service on one half of the vehicle.
-An interior mini detail typically covers: full vacuum including boot and under seats, wipe-down of all hard surfaces (dash, door cards, centre console), window cleaning inside, odour treatment, and spot cleaning of fabric or leather.
-An exterior mini detail covers: thorough hand wash, clay bar or iron decontamination, tyre and trim dressing, and a hand-applied wax or spray sealant for short-term paint protection.
+A mini detail is a focused service on one half of the vehicle, averaging $145.
+An interior mini detail covers a full vacuum including boot and under seats, wipe-down of all hard surfaces (dash, door cards, centre console), interior window cleaning, odour treatment, and spot cleaning of fabric or leather.
+An exterior mini detail covers a thorough hand wash, clay bar or iron decontamination, tyre and trim dressing, and a hand-applied wax or spray sealant.

-Both halves combined.
+A full detail combines both halves and averages $270 nationally.
 The interior gets everything in the mini detail; the exterior gets the hand wash, decontamination, and a hand-applied wax or polymer sealant.
 On premium full details, a single-stage machine polish may be included to restore gloss and remove light swirl marks.
 This is the benchmark service for a pre-sale detail or a vehicle that hasn't been properly cleaned in 12+ months.

 Paint correction ($400–$1,200)

 A specialist service focused entirely on restoring the paint's optical clarity.
-See Paint correction explained for the full breakdown.
+See what is paint correction for the full breakdown.

 Ceramic coating ($800–$3,500)

 A semi-permanent protective layer chemically bonded to the clear coat.
-See Ceramic coating deep dive for the full breakdown.
+See how much does ceramic coating cost for the full breakdown.

 What is ceramic coating?

-Ceramic coating — technically a silicon dioxide (SiO2) or titanium dioxide (TiO2) compound — is a liquid polymer that bonds chemically to a vehicle's clear coat, forming a hard, hydrophobic layer on the surface.
+Ceramic coating — technically a silicon dioxide (SiO2) or titanium dioxide (TiO2) compound — is a liquid polymer that bonds chemically to a vehicle's clear coat, forming a hard, hydrophobic layer.
 Once cured, it doesn't wash off like a wax or polymer sealant.
 It creates a surface that water beads violently off, that is significantly harder and more scratch-resistant than bare clear coat, and that makes the paint far easier to maintain between cleans.

 Leading professional-grade ceramic brands used in Australia include Gyeon, Gtechniq, IGL Coatings, and Carpro.
 Consumer-grade products from Meguiar's, Autoglym, and Armor All also market "ceramic spray" products, but these are sealants rather than true coatings — they last weeks rather than years.